 Applicants should consult the Carnegie website for current areas of focus.
 Recent research programs include: Asia (including China and Japan programs), Democracy and Rule of Law, Europe, Geoeconomics and Strategy, Middle East, Nuclear Policy, Russia and Eurasia, South Asia, or Technology and International Affairs.

 UT Austin may nominate up to two (2) students for consideration.
-The internal UT selection due date is December 6, 2019.
+The internal UT selection due date is January 3, 2021 by 5 PM.
 Please email firstname.lastname@example.org if you are considering an application.